 Vinegar and Water

-If you’ve got stubborn stains that have built up over time around the waterline, try pouring the vinegar solution into the bowl so it covers them and letting it sit overnight before scrubbing it clean.
+If you’ve got stubborn stains that have built up over time around the waterline, try pouring the vinegar solution into the bowl so it covers them and letting it sit overnight before scrubbing them clean.
 You’ll be amazed at how effective this simple trick can be.

 Unique RV Toilet Cleaner